 Ron Williamson grew up in Ada, Oklahoma, and was the youngest of three children and his parents’ only son.
 A talented baseball player, he was the 41st pick in baseball’s 1971 amateur draft.
 A shoulder injury ruined his career though, and Williamson returned home in the late 1970s.

 In 1988, Williamson, along with Dennis Fritz, was convicted of the murder of Debra Sue Carter.
 Her body had been found six years earlier.
 Williamson was sent to death row and spent eleven years in prison before being exonerated.

-In December 1982, twenty-one year old Carter was found sexually assaulted and murdered in her apartment in Pototoc County, Oklahoma.
+In December 1982, 21-year-old Carter was found sexually assaulted and murdered in her apartment in Pototoc County, Oklahoma.
 Fritz and Williamson were known to frequent the restaurant where the victim worked and allegedly the victim had complained to a friend that they “made her nervous.”
 Williamson had also been seen at the restaurant the night of the murder, according to a man named Glenn Gore.